-Since the integral of pull-back cocycle on the compact manifold $M\times T$ is stable under the homotopy of maps $G_u:M\times T\times [0,1]\to \text{GL}(N,\mathbb C)$ with $u\in [0,1]$, we can deform the original Green function to be more manageable.
-In fact, it is shown in \cite{OR1,OR2} that we can always deform it to a Green function associated to a non-interacting theory.
-We shall explain this below. \\ \\ A non-interacting theory has the standard Green function
+Since the integral of the pull-back cocycle on the compact manifold $M\times T$ is stable under the homotopy of maps $G_u:M\times T\times [0,1]\to \text{GL}(N,\mathbb C)$ with $u\in [0,1]$, we can deform the original Green's function to be more manageable.
+In fact, it is shown in \cite{OR1,OR2} that we can always deform it to a Green's function associated to a non-interacting theory.
+We shall explain this below. \\ \\ A non-interacting theory has the standard Green's function

 where $H(k)$ is the Hamiltonian.
-Now we can define a system with effective Hamiltonian
+Now we can define a system with an effective Hamiltonian